XxTheRockxX/altdns/README.md

-# Altdns - Subdomain discovery through alterations and permutations
+# Altdns - Updated - Subdomain discovery through alterations and permutations

 Altdns is a DNS recon tool that allows for the discovery of subdomains that conform to patterns.
 Altdns takes in words that could be present in subdomains under a domain (such as test, dev, staging) as well as takes in a list of subdomains that you know of.